our friendly logo that looks like a hashbrown character from an animated tv showhashbrown

 Let's quickly review:

-• The function is used to create a chat resource where the schema of the the structured output is specified.
+• The function is used to create a chat resource where the schema of the structured output is specified.

 • The prompt provides context to the LLM, instructing it to act as a scheduling assistant.